paolomaccallini-hub/MetaME/README.md

 ### Meta-analysis

-This pipeline employs METAL, a popular tool for the meta analysis of genomewide associations studies ([Willer 2010](https://academic.oup.com/bioinformatics/article/26/17/2190/198154)). `META_Main_2.R` builds the script with instructions for METAL and pass it to a local installation of the latest release ([available here](https://github.com/statgen/METAL/releases/tag/2020-05-05)).
+This pipeline utilises METAL, a widely used tool for meta-analysis of genome-wide association studies ([Willer 2010](https://academic.oup.com/bioinformatics/article/26/17/2190/198154)). `META_Main_2.R` builds the script with instructions for METAL and pass it to a local installation of the latest release ([available here](https://github.com/statgen/METAL/releases/tag/2020-05-05)).
 The source code was compiled in the WSL2 environment. `META_Main_2.R` generates the instruction script for METAL (see file `metal_script.txt` in this repository), then builds the command for METAL and call it using the R function `system()`.

 While DecodeME, MVP, and FinnGen rely on logistic regression for trait-variant marginal associations, the two UK Biobank GWASs employed a linear regression model.
 In a case like this, Inverse Variance Weighted (IVW) meta-analysis is not feasible, since BETAs and SEs from different regression models are not directly comparable.
 We must rely on zeta scores instead, using a sample-size weighted meta-analysis, as described in ([Willer 2010](https://academic.oup.com/bioinformatics/article/26/17/2190/198154)).
 In METAL, this kind of analysis can be set command `SCHEME SAMPLESIZE`.

 Also, given a possible overlap between DecodeME and UKBiobank healthy controls, we ask METAL to perform a correction using the instruction `OVERLAP ON`.
-This correction is based on the assumption that for small Z scores (the default cut-off is 1), the Z scores of different GWAS should be independent gaussian randoma variables ([Lin DY 2009](https://pubmed.ncbi.nlm.nih.gov/20004761/)).
+This correction is based on the assumption that for small Z scores (the default cut-off is 1), the Z scores of different GWAS should be independent Gaussian random variables ([Lin DY 2009](https://pubmed.ncbi.nlm.nih.gov/20004761/)).

-For each GWAS, this pipelines passes METAL the effective sample size as weight, defined as follows:
+For each GWAS, this pipeline passes METAL the effective sample size as weight, defined as follows:

 $$
 N_{eff}=\frac{4}{\frac{1}{N_{CAS}}+\frac{1}{N_{CON}}}